ClemH06/my_new_project/README.md

 # my_new_project
-my first try on github
+My first try on github
+It is supposed to be funny but it's not so simple !!